Billy-Spearman-WCCI/RaceCarExtension/README.md

       environment.
     * *JavaScript*: Quite nice if you add everything necessary for IntelliJ to be an awesome development environment and thereby get TypeScript.
+* Reason for living
+    * *Java*: Large corporate codebases, with moderate speed requirements but lots of business logic.
+Web servers with database backends is a typical use.
+    * *JavaScript*: For dynamically updating the structure or data of webpages within the browser, including responding locally to user input, I'm the only game in town.
 * Runtime
     * *Java* runs on machines which has the Java Runtime Environment or Java Software Development Kit downloaded.
     * *JavaScript* runs in nearly every browser worldwide.
 Can also run outside of browsers (e.g. "node.js").